Tebaks/Codingame-Code4Life/README.md

 # Basic Functions

 # Wood 2 to Wood 1

-I just store all samples and take sample with most score.
-And thats enough for rank up to Wood 1.
+I just check all samples and take sample with most score.
+Then go molecules to take everything need to complate sample, when sample is complated go laboratory to serve And thats enough for rank up to Wood 1.

 ```rust
 fn pickBestSample(player : &Player,availables: [i32;5]) -> Sample{